Andrew Benintendi Player Props: White Sox vs. Yankees

 Yankees Pitching Rankings

-- The Yankees' 3.66 team ERA ranks fourth across all MLB pitching staffs.
+- The Yankees have a 3.65 team ERA that ranks fifth among all league pitching staffs.

-- Yankees pitchers combine to rank 14th in baseball in home runs allowed (66 total, 1.1 per game).
+- Yankees pitchers combine to rank 17th in baseball in home runs surrendered (68 total, 1.1 per game).

-- Schmidt (2-5) gets the starting nod for the Yankees in his 13th start of the season.
-He has a 5.01 ERA in 55 2/3 innings pitched, with 65 strikeouts.
+- Vasquez will take the mound to start for the Yankees, his first of the season.

-- In his last time out on Thursday, the right-hander went 5 2/3 scoreless innings against the Seattle Mariners while surrendering three hits.
+- It's the season debut and his first appearance in more than a year for the 24-year-old righty.

 © 2023 Data Skrive.
 All rights reserved.